-The instrument for data collection was the adolescent drug involvement scale from Moberg & Hahm (1991).
-It has 13 items but was reduced to 11 items as a result of the expert commendation during validation.
+The instrument for data collection was an adaptation of the Adolescent Drug Involvement Scale (ADIS) from Moberg & Hahm (1991).
+It has 13 items but was reduced to 11 items as a result of the expert recommendation during the validation process.

+The researcher administered the 360 copies of the questionnaire to the respondents with the help of four research assistants who were adequately briefed on the purpose of the study, method of administration and collection of the instruments.
+The researcher requested them to distribute, explain and collect the instruments on the sport to avoid loss, misplacement or misunderstanding of the instruments.
 Data collected were analyzed using descriptive and inferential statistics.
 Mean scores were utilized to answer the research questions while t-test was used to test the hypotheses at significant level set at 0.05